Euro drops, bonds rise after Merkel comments

 Investors who have worried about the impact of a limping global economy on earnings took comfort from corporate results.

-Profits at diversified manufacturer Honeywell Inc (HON.N) topped consensus views amid what the company called a "tough macroeconomic environment," and top chipmaker Intel Corp (INTC.O) reported healthy gross margins after reducing its growth forecast.
+Profits at diversified manufacturer Honeywell Inc topped consensus views amid what the company called a "tough macroeconomic environment," and top chipmaker Intel Corp reported healthy gross margins after reducing its growth forecast.

-In Europe, the world's largest chip equipment maker, ASML (ASML.AS), as well as leading Scandinavian bank Nordea (NDA.ST) and Norwegian fertilizer maker Yara International (YAR.OL) all beat forecasts.
+In Europe, the world's largest chip equipment maker, ASML, as well as leading Scandinavian bank Nordea and Norwegian fertilizer maker Yara International all beat forecasts.

 Kim Forrest, senior equity research analyst at Fort Pitt Capital Group in Pittsburgh, said companies are generating less revenue than forecast but earnings are still above expectations.